hannesdatta/course-odcm/content/docs/modules/week1/_index.md

 ## Self-study and activities

+- Work through the in-class tutorial at your own pace
-- After-class exercises on Datacamp.com (about 3 hours; [work on the first three chapters only](https://datacamp.com/courses/intro-to-python-for-data-science))
+- Deepen your understanding of basic programming concepts by completing a tutorial on Datacamp.com (about 3 hours; [work on the first three chapters only](https://datacamp.com/courses/intro-to-python-for-data-science))

 {{% datacamp %}}